kdedeurw/MiniginQBert/readme.txt

 It also has 2 basic functions like "AddFPS" and "AddDemoScene"

 ---------------------Math2D------------------------
-MiniMath contains Vector classes; Vector2, Vector3
+Math2D contains Vector classes; Vector2, Vector3
 and Vector4.
 It also contains functions such as
 Clamp and overloaded operators for Vectors and RGBA.